cakephp/docs/en/models/retrieving-your-data.rst

 expressing any conditions that need to be put after the WHERE clause in any SQL query.

 Using arrays is clearer and easier to read, and also makes it very easy to build queries.
 This syntax also breaks out the elements of your query (fields, values, operators, etc.) into discrete, manipulatable parts.
 This allows CakePHP to generate the most efficient query possible, ensure proper SQL syntax, and properly escape each individual part of the query.
-Using the array syntax also enables CakePHP to secure your queries against any SQL injection attack.
+Using associated array syntax also enables CakePHP to secure your queries against any SQL injection attack.

 .. warning::

-    CakePHP only escapes the array values.
-You should **never** put user data into the keys.
+    CakePHP only escapes the associated array values.
+You should **never** put user data into the keys, or put user data into numerically indexexed arrays.
     Doing so will make you vulnerable to SQL injections.

 At its most basic, an array-based query looks like this::